Native American disease and epidemics: Background

-Most Old World diseases of known origin can be traced to Africa and Asia and were introduced to Europe over time.
-Smallpox originated in Africa or Asia, plague in Asia, cholera in Asia, influenza in Asia, malaria in Africa and Asia, measles from Asian rinderpest, tuberculosis in Asia, yellow fever in Africa, typhoid in Africa, herpes in Africa, zika in Africa.
-Furthermore, a form of tuberculosis has also been identified in pre-Columbian populations, by bacterial genome sequences collected from human remains in Peru, and was probably transmitted to humans through seal hunting.

 One notable infectious disease that may be of American origin is syphilis, which originated in the Americas before 1492.
-However, another journal titled History of Syphilis recorded that this disease was also originated from Africa.

-Another epidemic disease which believed by modern era experts to be indigenous was Cocoliztli epidemics, which suspected being caused by climate change.
+However, a 2005 article entitled "History of Syphilis" states that this disease also originated from Africa.
+Another epidemic disease which is believed by modern-era experts to be indigenous was Cocoliztli, which is suspected to have been caused by climate change.
 Cocoliztli epidemics usually occurred within two years of a major drought.
 The epidemic in 1576 occurred after a drought stretching from Venezuela to Canada.
-Proponents of this epidemics outbreak suggest the relationship between drought and outbreak which reflected by the increased numbers of rodents carrying viral hemorrhagic fever during the rains that followed the drought.
+Proponents of this epidemic's outbreak suggest the relationship between drought and outbreak which is reflected by the increased numbers of rodents carrying viral hemorrhagic fever during the rains that followed the drought.
 At least 12 epidemics are attributed to cocoliztli, with the largest occurring in 1545, 1576, 1736, and 1813.
 Soto et al. have hypothesized that a sizeable hemorrhagic fever outbreak could have contributed to the earlier collapse of the Classic Mayan civilization (AD 750–950).
-However, most experts believe other factors, including climate change, played a larger role.
+However, there are many theories that attempt to explain the decline of Mayan populations, none of them proven or taken as fact.
+Some experts believe other factors, such as over-use and eventual depletion of old-growth forests, and the loss of fertile soils caused by insufficiently conservative agricultural practices, played a larger role.
+The overall impact of those cultural practices on Mayan populations was exacerbated during naturally occurring, multiyear periods of drought that have been an oscillating feature of the local climate since long before the appearance of homo sapiens on the Yucatan peninsula.

-The only disease which the native Americans historically shown high immunity against was Scarlet fever.
+The only disease which the Native Americans have historically shown high immunity against is scarlet fever.